JuliaFavaro/SS25_TP_ProtoDUNE/README.md

 -eventual bibliography

 ### Project structure
+- 'MC_data.ipynb': This notebook contains analysis and visualization routines for simulated ProtoDUNE MC data.
+It focuses on comparing MC data properties with detector response to it, including sensitivity, noise, and background rates.

+- 'RUN_test.ipynb': Main analysis notebook for cosmic runs.
+Includes routines for pileup extraction, visible energy quantification, dead channel identification, and plotting.

 ### Usage
 Python  (Conda) environment to run the notebooks.
 We used the library Uproot to read, write and manipulate the ROOT files without installing ROOT itself.